Pricing Your Artwork Doesn’t Need to be Scary

 Length x Width x Price per Square Inch

-Using a variety of factors, I have created five artist ‘levels’ with price ranges that includes discounted prices, regularly priced pieces, and premium priced pieces.
+Using a variety of factors, I have created five artist ‘levels’ with price ranges that include discounted prices, regularly priced pieces, and premium priced pieces.

 All artists have to start somewhere.
-Even if your skills are out of this world right at the beginning, you likely will under charge until you grow a following and establish your brand.
+Even if your skills are out of this world right at the beginning, you likely will undercharge until you grow a following and establish your brand.
+Unless you can be patient and just set a high price and wait for the right buyers.
 If you can make sales immediately at a high price, kudos to you!
 Get that money.

 For the rest of us, we will likely need to work our way up until we can charge enough to make a living.
 Think of new musicians before they are recognized by a large label.
 I bet they are playing shows in a dingy bar and getting paid barely enough to cover gas.
 Making a creative income often involves proving your worth and being willing to start at the bottom